 Colonel Frank Alexander Finnis CB OBE was born in 1881 in Murree, India, the eldest son of Colonel Henry Finnis CSI CBE Royal Engineers.
 He went to Wellington in 1894, and was in the Hardinge, where his brother Steriker William Finnis would follow him five years later, and another brother and a nephew would follow them.
+The Chaldecott Brothers were in the Hardinge with him, and they are all shown in the Dormitory Photograph of 1895.
 Frank was made a Prefect.
-He would go on to Woolwich and win the Sword of Honour, and get commissioned into the Gunners.
+He would go on to Woolwich and win the Sword of Honour, and be commissioned in the Gunners.

 Things were reversed in the OW Lodge, with his brother Steriker joining the Lodge in 1911, whilst Frank joined the Lodge in 1935.
 Frank was made WDM shortly thereafter in 1937.
 He was initiated into Stewart Lodge No 1960.
 He was also a joining member of Kitchener Lodge, and was made a Grand Deacon by Grand Lodge.

 He served from 1900 to 1901 with No. 31 Company, Western Division, RGA at Plymouth and was promoted Lieutenant RGA on 3 April 1901.
 He served in South Africa from November 1901 to October 1902 with No. 56 Company, RGA and his four clasp QSA is confirmed in the army lists for his service in the Orange River Colony and on the medal roll for services also with 22 SD, 63 Co.
 RGA.
 In October 1902 he was back in India and until 1906 he served with No. 8 Mountain Battery, RGA at Rawal Pindi, Punjab.
 He joined the Indian Ordnance Department in 1906 being present with the Bazar Valley Frontier Force on the North West Frontier in 1908.